orkes-io/docs/docs/usecases/document_approvals/README.md

 ![review cycle workflow](https://raw.githubusercontent.com/conductor-sdk/conductor-examples/main/document_approvals/images/approval_workflow.png)

 1. Document is uploaded
 2. Review 1a & 1b can be run asynchronously.
-If it passes: Review 2, otherwise, it looks back to being uploaded again.
+If it passes: Review 2, otherwise, it loops back to being uploaded again.
 3. Reviewer 2 does their job.
 If it passes - the document can either go to completion, to a third review - or like a long snake in "Snakes and Ladders" the document goes back to the start.